 When I returned home it was reported that over 600 temporary workers on zero hour contracts expecting to clean up the festival's location had been 'let go' due to a lack of work.
 Because of the nice weather and on-site charity volunteers, the cleaning only took 2 days instead of the normal 10, leaving many who had travelled from Europe stranded in a field in Somerset with no meal tokens and no work.
 Pertinently, one of the headline acts of the weekend was a visit from UK Labour leader Jeremy Corbyn who restated his party's pledge to abolish zero hour contracts.
 Deliveroo have not yet responded to my action but no doubt they would encourage this type of entrepreneurial endeavour, intentionally endorsing and expanding their domain, placing the gig worker in the front row of the festival arena.
 Many festivals have already incorporated other services such as Airbnb in the form of boutique camping (known as 'glamping'), where people pay for the privilege of having a young team erect their pop-up tent, inflate their mattress and roll out their sleeping bag before they arrive.
 It's a pretty comfortable commerce compared to the countercultural movements that these gatherings originated from.

 I have since become aware that my actions have planted the idea for similar business venture to take place.
 A friend of mine who works in brand experience is already having meetings with UberEats about implementing festival food services for realz.
 Now that this plausibility is becoming an imminent reality, how should I reflect on this provocation?
-Like the late Mark Fisher said 'All that is solid melts into PR'. it appears that disruptive critique of the platform economy only shocks once before the orders start coming in.
+As the late Mark Fisher said, 'All that is solid melts into PR'.
+Critical actions are no exception.
+It appears that disruptive critique of the platform economy only shocks once before the orders start coming in.

 Thank you for your order!